kcommerce/Termux-Android-Scripts/README.md

 - **Option 2: Manual APK Download**
   - Download the APK files for Termux and Termux:Boot manually to your phone.
-  - Install the APKs on your Android device.
+  - Install the APKs on your Android device manually.

 ### 2. Set Autostart for Termux:Boot